-7. Q: What are the staff eligibility criteria for making submissions of research outputs for the RAE 2020?
+9. Q: What are the staff eligibility criteria for making submissions of research outputs for RAE 2026?

-- A: According to Section IV. of the Guidance Notes, a staff member must meet all the following criteria in order to be eligible for submitting research outputs for the RAE 2020 - (a) holding a full-time paid appointment at a UGC-funded university for a continuous period of at least 36 months covering the census date, i.e. 30 September 2019, provided that the employment start date was no later than 1 September 2017; and - (b) wholly funded by the university proper1 for degree or higher degree work and are within staff grades of "Professor" to "Assistant Lecturer" as defined for the purpose of the Common Data Collection Format (CDCF). - 1 Excluding schools/arms of the continuing education and professional training and other analogous organisations.
+- A: According to Section IV. of the Guidance Notes, a staff member must meet all the following criteria in order to be eligible for submitting research outputs for RAE 2026 - (a) holding a full-time paid appointment at a UGC-funded university for a continuous period of at least 36 months covering the census date, i.e. 30 September 2025, provided that the employment start date was no later than 1 September 2023; and - (b) as of 1 September 2023, wholly funded by the university proper for degree or higher degree work and are within staff grades of

+&lt;sup>2 Excluding schools/arms of the continuing education and professional training and other analogous organisations.